PennController/penncontroller.github.io/docs/basic-tutorial/6_enhancing-aesthetics.md

 {% capture instructions %}
 + Add a new **Image** element.
 + Center the `"fish-description"` **Text** element.
-+ Unfold the `"fish-description"` **Text** element in 2600ms, the length of `2fishRoundTank.mp3`.
++ Unfold the `"fish-description"` **Text** element in 2600ms, so that it unfolds as the `"fish-audio"` **Audio** element is playing.
+THe `2fishRoundTank.mp3` file is actually 2676ms long, but it is good to have a small buffer between the end of unfolding and the end of audio playback.
 + Resize the two **Image** elements to 200x200px.

-*If you are copy and pasting this code, delete the lines highlighted with a red background.*
+*If you are copy and pasting this code, delete any lines highlighted with a red background.*
 <pre><code class="language-diff-javascript diff-highlight">
 *// This is the BasicTutorial experiment.
 *// Type code below this line.